Frequently Asked Questions

 Q: What are the interest rates like?

-A: Click here to see current interest rates and to view a 30 year history of the 30 year fixed interest rates.
+A: Click here to see current interest rates.
 Current interest rates are fantastic.

-Q: If I sell my home how much will it cost?
+Q: If we sell our home how much will it cost?

-A: A good REALTOR® will be able to provide you with an estimate of proceeds taking some educated guesses from your market analysis on what should happen, and how that will affect you.
-Once an offer is received that agent should be able to tell you what your bottom line is if you accept that offer.
-Once you do accept an offer you should know already what to expect before you get to the closing table so that you don’t get any surprises.
+A: A REALTOR® will be able to provide you with an estimate of proceeds using hypothetical numbers from your market analysis on what should happen and how that will affect you.
+Once an offer is received, your agent should be able to tell you where your bottom line stands if you accept that offer.
+Once you do accept an offer, you should know what to expect before you get to the closing table, leaving no room for surprises.

-Q: Is staging necessary when selling my home?
+Q: Is staging necessary when selling our home?

-A: Yes, in today’s market the better representation/condition you can provide the faster your home will sell and for the most amount of money.
+A: Definitely.
+In today's market the better representation/condition you can provide, the faster your home will sell, and for the most amount of money.

 Q: What is the market like?

-A: The market is always changing and a good REALTOR® will be able to give you an honest assessment.
-Living in the Cedar Rapids Iowa area we are very blessed, since we do not experience a lot of what you see on TV.
-Our market is very stable in comparison, and in great shape.
-With that we do not see high appreciations or large drops either.
-This is a great place to live, work, and own a home or homes.
+A: The market is always changing and a REALTOR® will be able to give you an honest assessment.
+Living in the Cedar Rapids, Iowa area we are lucky to not experience a lot of the turbulence and strife found in other areas of the country.
+In effect, we do not see high appreciations or large drops in any given year, leaving our market stable and in great shape.
+This is a great place to live, work, and own a home, or homes.

 Q: Is it a good time to build?

 A: I think so.
-Since we are now out of the building boom, new construction seems to be down so some builders are offering more incentives.
-You also don’t have every man with a pick up and a hammer thinking he is a builder.
-So your construction quality should be better and more unique, in my opinion.
+Some builders are offering more incentives.
+Additionally, in a more select market, your construction quality should be better and more unique, in my opinion.

 Q: What is financing | mortgage?